MAVIC COSMIC PRO CARBON SL CLINCHER – A STRONG, NOISY PERFORMER AT A GOOD PRICE

 The following review is part of the post BEST CARBON CLINCHER WHEELS

 Despite the growth of a new, high-end wheelset market with the breakaway success of carbon clinchers since the early part of this decade, Mavic went out the back of the pack with its seeming unwillingness to offer a model to compete.
 The closest they came were wheels with an aluminum insert underneath the otherwise carbon rim in an attempt to absorb heat energy coming from braking.
 Mavic’s view was that an all carbon wheelset wasn’t totally safe, something that most riders of first generation carbon brake tracks would agree with.

-Of course, I can’t test the aero performance in a wind tunnel but on the road they feel fast but not as fast as the Zipp 303 Firecrest or Easton EC 90 SL also reviewed in this post.
+Of course, I can’t test the aero performance in a wind tunnel but on the road, they feel fast but not as fast as the Zipp 303 Firecrest or Easton EC 90 SL also reviewed in my all-around post that I linked you to at the top.
 I don’t know how much of their relative speed is due to this rim/tire width difference, the rim’s U-shaped aero design (usually a plus), the rolling resistance of the Yksion tires (not slick), the friction in the hub or something else.